Ph.D. Vanderbilt University, 1999

 Monolingualism of the Other.

-Social and political philosophy; contemporary political philosophy; philosophy and
+Teaching: Social and political philosophy; democratic theory; contemporary political philosophy;

 Sensus communis; critical phenomenology; Arendt; Nancy; Nietzsche; Descartes; philosophy, commemoration